pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart/README.md

  pushkin install site
 ```

 You will be asked to select a site template to use.
-Choose **default**, then choose the recommended version.
+Choose **basic**, then choose the recommended version.

 ![](../../.gitbook/assets/quickstart_2.gif)